Matroids are not Ehrhart positive: Matroids as a combinatorial structure

-We usually refer to condition (b) as the \textit{basis-exchange-property} and call the members of $\mathscr{B}$ the \textit{bases} of $M$.
-One of the first results one can prove using this definition of matroids is that all the bases of a matroid have the same cardinality.
+We usually refer to condition (b) as the \emph{basis-exchange-property} and call the members of $\mathscr{B}$ the \emph{bases} of $\M$.
+One of the most basic corollaries of this definition of matroids is that all the bases of a matroid have the same cardinality.

-One of the classical examples of matroids is that of \textit{uniform matroids}.
-Throughout this article we will denote by $U_{k,n}$ the uniform matroid of rank $k$ and $n$ elements.
-Concretely, $U_{k,n}$ is defined by $E=\{1,\ldots, n\}$ and $\mathscr{B} = \{ B\subseteq E: |B| = k\}$.
+One of the classical examples of matroids is that of \emph{uniform matroids}.
+Throughout this article we will denote by $\U_{k,n}$ the uniform matroid of rank $k$ and $n$ elements.
+Concretely, $\U_{k,n}$ is defined by $E=\{1,\ldots, n\}$ and $\mathscr{B} = \{ B\subseteq E: |B| = k\}$.